Grace Darmond

-Grace Darmond (born Grace Marie Glionna; November 20, 1893 - October 8, 1963) was a Canadian-American actress.
+Grace Darmond (born Grace Marie Glionna; November 20, 1893 - October 8, 1963) was a Canadian and American actress.

 Early life

 Grace Marie Glionna was born in Toronto on November 20, 1893.
 Her parents were Vincent Baptiste "James" Glionna, an Italian-American barber and violinist who had lived in Canada since 1877, and Alice Louise Sparks Glionna, an Ontario native of Irish descent.
 Grace was baptised as a Roman Catholic on December 3, 1893, as Mary Gracie Glionna.
 The 1920 copy of Darmond's birth certificate gives her birth name as Grace Mary Glionna and her birth year as 1898.
 Vincent died in 1903, and Alice remarried in 1912 to Richard Johnson.
 After Vincent's death, Grace and her mother emigrated to the United States, settling in Chicago.

 Grace Darmond in the 1919 film The Valley of the Giants.

 Career

 As a teenager, Grace Glionna began to appear on the stage, changing her name to Grace Darmond.
 She signed with Selig Polyscope Company in 1914, and made her film debut in the comedy short The Clock Went Wrong.

 Darmond was active onscreen from 1914 to 1927.
 She starred in the first Technicolor film, The Gulf Between (1917), with actor Niles Welch.
 The film premiered September 13 in Boston and September 21 at the Aeolian Hall in New York City.
 However, when the film went into limited release in early 1918 on a tour of eastern U. S. cities, it was a critical and commercial failure.
 The early Technicolor process ("System 1") was an additive colour technique that required a special projector, and it suffered from "fringing" and "haloing" of colours.